-Washington State regulates the individual massage practitioners (therapists) but does not regulate massage parlors or the business itself.
-In Tacoma, as in other Washington jurisdictions, massage businesses have opened to provide massage and reflexology by non-licensed practitioners.
+Washington State regulates the individual massage practitioners (therapists) and pre-empts additional municipal licensing requirements.
+However, RCW does not regulate massage parlors or massage businesses themselves.
+In Tacoma, as in several other Washington jurisdictions, massage businesses have opened to provide massage and reflexology by non-licensed practitioners.
 In addition, some of the staff at these businesses are engaging in criminal activity, such as prostitution.
 The Tacoma Police Department has investigated some of the unlicensed businesses and has established probable cause to file criminal charges in some instances; however, these investigations are very time consuming and resource intensive.
 These illegitimate service providers threaten the reputation of licensed massage practitioners, and threaten the public health, safety and welfare of Tacoma citizens.